coil-kt/coil/coil-compose-singleton/README.md

 ## SubcomposeAsyncImage

-`SubcomposeAsyncImage` is a variant of `AsyncImage` that uses subcomposition to provide a slot API for `AsyncImagePainter`'s states.
+`SubcomposeAsyncImage` is a variant of `AsyncImage` that uses subcomposition to provide a slot API for `AsyncImagePainter`'s states instead of using `Painter`s.
 Here's an example:

 ```kotlin
 SubcomposeAsyncImage(